 A good tip is to rotate planting kale with other crops, as it will help to avoid developing a clubroot infection.

 You should aim to plant kale so that it matures and is ready to pick while the weather is still cold.
 This means that in northern Australian locations, you could plant in early July whereas in southern regions, you could plant as late as September.

 Mulching is essential when growing kale.
-The roots grow at a shallow depth only inches below the ground surface, so it’s important to keep the soil cool.
-Use a combination of grass clippings, clean straw and a good seaweed mulch or treatment to help improve your yield.
+The roots grow at a shallow depth only inches below the ground surface, so it's important to keep the soil cool.
+Use an organic mulch such as pea straw or lucerne to help keep the soil cool.